teonite/python-logstash/README.rst

 Usage
 =====

-``LogstashHandler`` is a custom logging handler which sends Logstash messages using UDP, TCP or HTTP.
+``LogstashHandler`` is a custom logging handler which sends Logstash messages using UDP.

 For example::